pradyutnair/finance/functions/gocardless-sync-node/DEPLOYMENT.md

 # From project root
 cd appwrite/functions/gocardless-sync-node

-# Build TypeScript
-npm run build
+# No build step needed for JavaScript

 # Deploy using Appwrite CLI
 appwrite deploy function